The rebirth of Puss in Boots

 24,75 $ – Code SAQ 15085060 – 13,8 % – 2,2 g/L

 It’s the best of the three.
 And by far !
 A semi-carbonic vinification of whole bunches.
 It gives an explosive nose of strawberry, plum, violet and a touch of pepper.
 A rich fruitiness on the palate articulated around an energetic acidity and silky tannins.
 It’s fresh, easy to drink and sapid.
-Blind tasting, you could go wrong with an excellent Beaujolais cru.
+Blind tasting, you might go wrong with an excellent Beaujolais cru.
 Marquette never ceases to amaze me and makes me think that it is the red grape variety that probably has the brightest future in Quebec.
 Serve chilled with braised meat.
 Cheer !

 ★★★1⁄2 $$1⁄2